 T. Need to halt or reduce activity not a defense.
 It shall not be a defense for a permittee in an enforcement action that it would have been necessary to halt or reduce the permitted activity in order to maintain compliance with the conditions of this permit.

 1. "Bypass" means the intentional diversion of waste streams from any portion of a treatment facility.
-The permittee may allow any bypass to occur which does not cause effluent limitations to be exceeded, but only if it also is for essential maintenance to assure efficient operation.
-These bypasses are not subject to the provisions of Parts III U 2 and U 3.
+The permittee may allow any bypass to occur that does not cause effluent limitations to be exceeded, but only if it also is for essential maintenance to assure efficient operation.
+These bypasses are not subject to the provisions of Part III U 2 and U 3.

 a.
 Anticipated bypass.
 If the permittee knows in advance of the need for a bypass, prior notice shall be submitted, if possible at least 10 days before the date of the bypass.

 b.
 Unanticipated bypass.
 The permittee shall submit notice of an unanticipated bypass as required in Part III I.

 a.
 Bypass is prohibited, and the board may take enforcement action against a permittee for bypass, unless:

 (1) Bypass was unavoidable to prevent loss of life, personal injury, or severe property damage;